 Preparing your Electronic Equipment for Recycling

 Before dropping off your electronic equipment for recycling, there are a few steps you should take.
-These steps will ensure your electronics are responsibly recycled and protect your data.
-You can find detailed instructions throughout this article for various types of electronic equipment.
+These steps will ensure your privacy and allow ACE Recycling to ensure your unwanted electronics can be appropriately refurbished or recycled.
+This article provides detailed instructions for various types of electronic equipment.

 The following are extra security measures for your peace of mind but unnecessary.